-The Servicemember pays premiums for the spousal coverage.
+The Servicemember pays premiums for the spouse coverage.
 The dependent child coverage is free.

-Premiums for spousal coverage are due the month of the event that causes coverage to occur (e.g. Nov 1, 2001, induction of the Servicemember into service or the date of a marriage while in service).
-If the member does not notify the service of his/her marriage, premiums for spousal coverage are still due and will be collected retroactively.
+Premiums for spouse coverage are due the month of the event that causes coverage to occur (e.g. Nov 1, 2001, induction of the Servicemember into service or the date of a marriage while in service).
+If the member does not notify the service of his/her marriage, premiums for spouse coverage are still due and will be collected retroactively.

-Unlike Servicemember’s SGLI premiums that are one premium rate for all members, spousal premiums are based on age brackets.
+Unlike Servicemember's SGLI premiums that are one premium rate for all members, spouse premiums are based on age brackets.
 When a spouse moves to a new age bracket, the new higher premium begins the first day of the month following the birth month.
-(See Appendix B - FSGLI Spousal Coverage Premium Rates at the end of this document for the premium rates for each spousal age bracket.)
+(See Appendix B - FSGLI spouse Coverage Premium Rates for the premium rates for each spouse age bracket.)

 For Army, Navy and Air Force, the spouse's birth date in DEERS determines the premium rate to be collected.
 If the spouse's birth date is incorrect in DEERS, the incorrect premium rate will be collected.
 And if the spouse's birth date is not in DEERS, premiums will be collected at the maximum rate.